abiyasa/marko-jest/README.md

 1. Add `marko-jest` to your dev dependencies.
 You could do it by `yarn add marko-jest --dev` or `npm install marko-jest --save-dev`.
 Note that marko-jest requires at least Jest version 22.

 2. Register marko preprocessor/transformer to your Jest setup so Jest will know how to process Marko file.
 Add the following lines to your `package.json`:

+3. Set `browser: true` to Jest config.
+This is require to render Marko component with browser-side behaviour on server (Node) environment.

 ```json
 // package.json